srikar-541/pdp-image-processing/res/README.md

 Many applications use color images.
 A good number of these provide a way to change their appearance in different ways.
 For example, Instagram has “filters” that convert a picture into something more interesting.
 They do this by editing the colors of individual dots in the image (called pixels).

-This program provides functionalities to generate new images, filter existing images and perform color transformations on existing images.
+This program provides functionality to generate new images, filter existing images and perform color transformations on existing images.
 At this time,
 It can perform sepia and grayscale color transformations.
 It can apply blur and sharpen filters.